 Thanks for your interest in helping our incredible, passionate, and committed group of Run for Something candidates.
-Our community of candidates will bring the raw materials and you’ll bring the know-how, teaming up to ensure we see progressive candidates at every level of state government.
+Our community of first-time candidates will bring the raw materials and you’ll bring the know-how, teaming up to ensure we see progressive candidates at every level of local, county, and state government.

-Whether you’re a media expert, an innovative technologist, a fundraising guru, a policy wonk, a legal mastermind, or an organizing phenom, we have candidates we’d like to connect you with to help them be the best candidates they can be.
+Whether you’re a messaging expert, an innovative technologist, a fundraising guru, a policy wonk, or an organizing phenom, we have candidates we’d like to connect you with to help them be the best candidates they can be.

 Here’s how it works:

-- You fill out a (very) short form to be added to our mentor directory.
+- You fill out a (very) short form to be added to our Mentor Directory.
+Tell us a bit about your experience and areas where you’d be willing to advise a candidate.

-- Sarah’s email will give you specific information about what the candidate is looking to ask so you can prepare ahead of time.
+- RFS will give you specific information about what the candidate is looking for advice on, so you can prepare ahead of time.

 When you commit to being a mentor, you promise to:

-- Set aside some time for meetings — as much or as little as you can handle.
+- Set aside some time for candidate meetings — no more than twice a month.

 - Answer candidate questions respectfully, honestly, and to the best of your ability.